michaelbrusegard/simple-poetry/README.md

 - [x] Use of React state and props
 - [x] Data retrieval from a REST API using TanStack Query
 - [x] Use of HTML Web storage API (localstorage and sessionstorage) or IndexedDB API
-  - we use local storage and session storage.
+  - We use local storage and session storage.

 **Development and Testing**